How to recognise God’s presence when

 And I will give an example of some Holy Spirit stuff, that I experienced in that regard.
 It was related to the voluntary pastoral care work in that hospital mentioned above.
 Our team of volunteers worked to a roster as lay ministers.
 And I was ‘on my way home’, after resigning from my own place on that roster.
 I had performed the role for 10 years, and was about to fill a different ministry position for my church.

-As I turned the corner, entering the long street in which I live, thoughts about our loving Lord just ‘popped into my head’.
+As I turned the corner, entering the long street in which I lived at the time, thoughts about our loving Lord just ‘popped into my head’.
 And I then felt a ‘spiritual’ nudge through my being.
 Yes, I knew it was God at work.

 By the time I reached my home at the end of the street I knew exactly how much he loved me.
 And how much he appreciated my previous efforts in that ministry.